acheronx0577/JavaScript-Role-Play-Game/README.md

-# ⚔️ Mini RPG Adventure 🐉
+# ⚔️ Mini RPG Adventure

-Welcome to **Mini RPG Adventure** — a simple browser-based role-playing game where you explore caves, fight monsters, earn gold, and upgrade your weapons! 💰⚒️
+A browser-based role-playing game where you explore, fight monsters, and upgrade your gear!

----

 ## 🎓 Certification